SimonTakman/EatABeat/README.md

 # ![Logo](public/assets/Spoti_DarkGreen.png) Eat A Beat
 A 2D game generated from a song, powered by Spotify.
 This project won 1st place on Spotify DevX Hackathon 2018.
+The game may be accessed at [eatabeat.herokuapp.com](https://eatabeat.herokuapp.com/).

 ## The team
 * Joakim Berntsson